bthate/genocide/docs/index.rst

 appears, after careful re-examination, to relate to matters outside the jurisdiction of the Court."

-Prosecutor may, at any time, reconsider a decision whether to initiate an investigation or prosecution based on new facts or information AND  shall not preclude the Prosecutor from considering further information submitted to him or her.
-Any time to the king until arrested !

-Reconsider anytime until arrested, cause you can't preclude.
-Reconsider is 1 decision, within the juridiction, away.

 CONCLUSION
 ==========

+The prosecutor concludes a "no basis to proceed" based on the information provided.
+The provided information contains a "guilty plee" of the king, saying he knows the medicine he uses in his "treatements" are poison.
+Knowing these medicine are poison makes the "treatement laws" of the king genocide laws, were he uses forced "treatement" to forcely adminster poison.

+This confession in itself is enough to have the king arrested for genocide, for using the law to administer poison (and not his "can't do damage" medicine).

-Not a basis to proceed means the king is doing his genocide.
+Not to be precluded from reconsideration, the court will pronounce it's "inside the jurisdiction" and arrest the king to stop his genocide.

 .. toctree::
     :hidden: